procopioos/ftpliteserver/README.md

 Right, another thing: if you're on Windows, remember to accept any Windows Firewall notice, <br>else you won't be able to connect to the server

 ## Oh no!
 It doesn't launch!
-Right, another thing: I forgot to say that you need to install the dependencies. <br>
+I forgot to say that you need to install the dependencies. <br>
 My fault, you're right.
 There:

 ## Dependencies